motechFR/muslimblockchain/readme.md

 Some of these included: algebra, optics, architectural innovations, islamic arts, calligraphy, knowledge translation, women's rights, cheques and money, etc.

-In the last 600 years or so Islam has seen a comparative stagnation in terms of socio-economic progress within Ummah worldwide.
+In the last approximately 600 years Islamic world has seen a stagnation in terms of socio-economic progress.

 While the [richest man in the history of the world was a Muslim](https://en.wikipedia.org/wiki/Musa_I_of_Mali), many Muslims today live in deep poverty and backwards lifestyles.